 - In the kitchen while the dishwasher runs

 - In the laundry room while the washer and dryer run

 - In the attic while the relative humidity is high

 - In the basement during and after a rainstorm

 This method can be time consuming, however.
 A more convenient option is to have a whole-house fan installed.
 This will keep the air throughout your home circulating any time the fan is on.

 Professional Mold Inspection

-If you already have a mold problem, schedule a professional mold inspection from a reputable mold remediation specialist such as ServiceMaster by T.A.
+If you already have a mold problem, schedule a professional mold inspection from reputable mold remediation specialist, ServiceMaster by T.A.
 Russell.
 They will inspect your property, prepare a remediation plan, and work with your insurance agent to handle the billing aspect.
 During the mold inspection, ask what steps you should take to improve your home’s ventilation and prevent mold regrowth.